nchankov/sra/README.md

 ```
 git clone https://github.com/nchankov/sra.git
 ```
+Usually install it in /usr/local/lib/ directory for consystency

 2. copy .env.sample to .env and modify the variables if needed.
 Usually you have to set the email address (check Requirements point 2) and